• Skip to primary navigation

 • Peel and grate the carrot, chop the onions and garlic

-• Saute the onions over medium heat in a pan with 3 tbsp of oil.
+• Saute the onions over medium heat in a pan with 3 tablespoon of oil.
 Once they are translucent and soft, add the garlic, ginger, turmeric, carrots and seasoning.

 • Saute everything for another 2-3 minutes over medium heat.